batuhan-aydin/batuhan-aydin.github.io/about.md

 permalink: /about/
 ---

-I'm Programmer for Python & Django.
-I've made quite a few web apps, especially on Django.
-Now, I am doing more on backend.
+I'm a Software Engineer interested in backend development.
+I've made quite a few web apps on differen programming languages and frameworks.

-email: agus[at]python.web.id
+email: batuhanaydin501[at]gmail.com